JacobSwansen/BAIS-Capstone-Final/README.md

 # BAIS-Capstone-Final
 This project was for my capstone class for the business analytics major.
+I worked in a group of me and three other students for this semester long project.
+We worked with a company called College Raptor.
+They help high school students find the right college fit for them based off of many different features, both about the student and different universities.
+They also help admissions offices be able to recruit more efficiently and effectively.